Renewing Visas for Foreign Military Stationed in the United States

 - Original Form I-94, Arrival and Departure Record, issued by the Department of Homeland Security, U.S. Customs and Border Protection from the applicant's most recent admission to the U.S. If you entered the U.S. after the automation of Form I-94, and your Arrival/Departure Record was created electronically, you may obtain a paper Form I-94 at http://www.cbp.gov/travel/international-visitors/i-94-instructions.

 - Online Application for A, G or NATO Visa, Form DS-1648 - You must: 1) complete the online visa application, 2) print the application form confirmation page, and 3) have the Embassy, mission, or organization seal affixed to the confirmation page.
 You must submit the confirmation page as part of your application.
 Learn more about completing the DS-1648.

-- Photo – Your photo must be in the format explained in the Photograph Requirements.
+- Photo – Your photo must have been taken within the past six months, and must be the format explained in the Photograph Requirements.
 You will upload your photo while completing the online Form DS-1648.